semiventurero/flasktodoapp/README.md

-﻿#Flask Todo App
+﻿Flask Todo App
-Note: This is not my project
+Flask Todo App project from a lesson in Udemy.
+It is made by Mustafa Murat Coşkun.